 Caesar's internal enemy was the rich senatorial nobility.
 As Caesar was a member of the Populares, he cast the Optimates as being out of touch with the populace.
 He blamed the optimates, somewhat correctly, for policies that had led to multiple civil wars and the unemployment that plagued the lower class.

-In Napoleonic France, the internal enemy was the nobility and the Church, but also the rural farmers.
-At the outbreak of the French Revolution, the nobility was the first casualty.
+In Napoleonic France, the internal enemy was the nobility, the Church, and the rural farmers.
+The nobility was the first casualty of the French Revolution outbreak.
 The Church was then targeted because of its riches and ties to the nobility.
-As the revolution stretched on large scale pogroms were carried out in the countryside to rid France of the rural farmers, who were seen to be supporting the Church.
+As the revolution stretched on a large scale, pogroms were carried out in the countryside to rid France of the rural farmers, who were seen to be supporting the Church.
 Napoleon consistently cast the return of the nobility as a threat to the safety of the people of France.

 In Nazi Germany, Hitler was able to blame the Jews.
-The Jewish people had cornered the banking market, and some high profile Jews were connected to the Communist party.
-Tenuous connections allowed Hitler to provide scant evidence for his oratory and blame the Jews for all the problems of that were facing the Germans.
+The Jewish people had cornered the banking market, and some high-profile Jews were connected to the Communist party.
+Tenuous connections allowed Hitler to provide scant evidence for his oratory and blame the Jews for all the problems that were facing the Germans.

-Just as important as internal enemies, external enemies form a necessary part of a dictators oratory.
+Just as important as internal enemies, external enemies form a necessary part of a dictator's oratory.
 After a dictator takes power, he uses the external enemy to unite the people behind a cause.
-Whether that cause is preemptively attacking, defending, or even just organizing is dependent on the specifics of the situation.
+Whether that cause is preemptively attacking, defending, or even just organizing depends on the situation's specifics.

 Caesar's external enemies were many, from the barbarian tribes of Germania to the treacherous eastern princes.
 Of particular note was the Parthian Empire.
-The Parthians had defeated a Roman Army under Crassus and before his death, Caesar was setting the stage for a grand campaign to avenge that loss.
-These external threats provided a visceral response from the Roman people that easily allowed Caesar to manipulate the Roman system.
+The Parthians had defeated a Roman Army under Crassus, and before his death, Caesar was setting the stage for a grand campaign to avenge that loss.
+These external threats provided a visceral response from the Roman people, easily allowing Caesar to manipulate the Roman system.

 With the execution of the Austrian princess, Maria Antoinette, Napoleon did not have to find an external enemy.
 Austria, Prussia, Great Britain, Spain, the United Provinces, and Piedmont were all trying to invade France to prevent the spread of republicanism.
-These enemies continued to be a threat to Napoleon's regime, as evinced by the seven wars committed by the Coalitions against France between 1792 and 1815.
+These enemies continued to threaten Napoleon's regime, as evinced by the seven wars committed by the Coalitions against France between 1792 and 1815.

 Collapse of the Political Body

 In Napoleonic France, the Nobility and Church had reached a place of immeasurable power compared to their fellow countrymen.
-Wars were fought, laws were enacted, and the economy was rigged to work in favor of the nobility, and the serfs became nothing more than another commodity in the Ancien Regime.
-This system was utterly untenable to the majority of people and Napoleon was the hero that saved the republic.
+Wars were fought, laws were enacted, and the economy was rigged to work in favor of the nobility.
+The serfs became nothing more than another commodity in the Ancien Regime.
+This system was utterly untenable to most people, and Napoleon was the hero who saved the republic.

 Rise and Fall

 Tyrannical dictators appear only when the situation has already reached dire straits.
-They offer solutions to the people's problems, but once enabled, their power cannot be revoked.
+They offer solutions to the people's problems, but their power cannot be revoked once enabled.
 Eventually, a dictator's methods turn against them, the solutions to the people's problems create new problems, and the dictator rarely has the skills to turn the same trick twice.